notwaldorf/notwaldorf.github.com/_posts/2016-10-04-og-emoji-font.markdown

 So then I did.
 I used [Fontastic](http://app.fontastic.me/) to make the font -- it's black and white for now, because I couldn't figure out how to colour the glyphs correctly, but I will soon (if anyone knows of an easy way, holla my way).
-I also mapped the OG emoji glyph to one of the current existing emoji code points, based on [this](http://unicode.org/emoji/charts/full-emoji-list.html) list, because let's be honest, some of them were mysterious.
+I also mapped the original emoji glyph to one of the current existing emoji code points, based on [this](http://unicode.org/emoji/charts/full-emoji-list.html) list, because let's be honest, some of them were mysterious.
 Do you know what <span class="og">💥</span> means?
 It's 💥.
 And
 <span class="og">💦</span> is 💦.
 12 pixels ain't a lot of pixels, friends.